Dear Friends,

 Buses, Trains & “Sheiruts”:

-You will need Israeli currency, but not exact change.
 The public transportation (buses and trains) does not run on Saturdays and Jewish holidays (in the Jewish calendar the day starts and ends at sunset).
 On these days, and other days as well, you can use a “Sheirut” or a taxi.
 A “Sheirut” is a service that uses 7-seater minibuses and operates on the exact routes of public bus lines.
 You can get on and off the “Sheirut” anywhere along the line, not only at bus stops.

 Taxis: